matrix-org/matrix-spec-proposals/proposals/1659-event-id-as-hashes.md

     if/when the original event is received, and the domain of the events' senders match.
 (While this is clearly suboptimal, it is the only practical suggestion)

+## Room Version

+There will be a new room version v3 that is the same as v2 except uses the new event format proposed above.